 Buckhannon, W.Va. – The following statement was made today by John Bohman, Director of Safety and Security at West Virginia Wesleyan College (WVWC).

-“Six members of the West Virginia Wesleyan College community have tested positive for COVID-19, bringing the total of positive cases on campus to 36.
+“One member of the West Virginia Wesleyan College community has tested positive for COVID-19.
 The College is following all safety and public health protocols; the individuals remain in isolation.